-As of December 31, 2015 (in thousands) Actual Pro Forma (1) Pro Forma As Adjusted (2) Consolidated Balance Sheet Data: Cash, cash equivalents and short-term investments \$ 86,489 \$ 86,489 \$ 134,039 Total assets 89,903 89,903 135,832 Convertible preferred stock 319,113 Accumulated deficit (259,675) (259,675) (259,675) Total stockholders' (deficit) equity (252,415) 69,546 115,850
+As of December 31, 2015 (in thousands) Actual Pro Forma (1) Pro Forma As Adjusted (2)(3) Consolidated Balance Sheet Data: Cash, cash equivalents and short-term investments \$ 86,489 \$ 86,489 \$ 146,315 Total assets 89,903 89,903 148,108 Convertible preferred stock 319,113 Accumulated deficit (259,675) (259,675) (259,675) Total stockholders' (deficit) equity (252,415) 69,546 128,126

-(1) The proforma column in the consolidated balance sheet data above gives effect to the conversion of all outstanding shares of our convertible preferred stock outstanding as of December 31, 2015 into an aggregate of 12,872,551 shares of our common stock upon completion of this offering and the reclassification of the common stock warrant liability to additional paid-in capital.

-(2) The proforma as adjusted column in the consolidated balance sheet data above gives additional effect to the sale of 4,400,000 shares of common stock in this offering at an initial public offering price of \$12.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, as if the sale of the shares in this offering had occurred as of December 31, 2015.
+- (1) The proforma column in the consolidated balance sheet data above gives effect to the conversion of all outstanding shares of our convertible preferred stock outstanding as of December 31, 2015 into an aggregate of 12,872,551 shares of our common stock upon completion of this offering and the reclassification of the common stock warrant liability to additional paid-in capital. - (2) The proforma as adjusted column in the consolidated balance sheet data above gives additional effect to the sale of 4,400,000 shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, as if the sale of the shares in this offering had occurred as of December 31, 2015. - Each \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) each of cash, cash equivalents and short-term investments, working capital, total assets and total stockholders' equity by approximately \$4.1 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We may also increase or decrease the number of shares we are offering.
+Each increase (decrease) of 1.0 million shares in the number of shares offered by us would increase (decrease) each of cash, cash equivalents and short-term investments, working capital, total assets and total stockholders' equity by approximately \$14.0 million, assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual initial public offering price and other terms of this offering determined at pricing.